coreywagehoft/openmannet-docs/README.md

 ## Setup Steps

 1. **Download the latest OpenMANET image**
-   Go to the [Releases section](https://github.com/OpenMANET/openwrt/releases) on the project GitHub page and download the image for your Raspberry Pi model.
+   Go to the [Releases section](https://github.com/OpenMANET/openwrt/releases) on the project GitHub page and download the image.

 2. **Flash the image to an SD card**
    Use the [official Raspberry Pi guide](https://www.raspberrypi.com/documentation/computers/getting-started.html) for instructions on flashing the image.